QuestScreen/website/usermanual.md

 Some modules, like the *background* module, depend on files (in this case, images).
 Currently, the web interface does not allow file uploads; you must place them on the host system manually.
 The files for each module have to be put in a directory whose name matches the module's ID.
-You can look up the ID of a module on the *datasets* page in the web interface.
+You can look up the ID of a module on the *Info* (start) page in the web interface.

 You can create such a directory in any of the following places (relative to the root directory `~/.local/share/questscreen`):